|

 Although this breed has a history that dates back to 1765, it was not until 1924 when judging was permitted.

-Initially, the Bullmastiff was used for tracking and pinning
+Initially, the Bull Mastiff dog was used for tracking and pinning down poachers although with proper training, he stopped short of biting.

-the coat colors at that time favored dark brindle for better concealment.
+Because his job took place mostly at night in the dark, the coat colors at that time favored dark brindle for better concealment.

-Throughout the years, the Bull Mastiff dog has been used by law enforcement, military, and private owners as guard dogs.
+Throughout the years, the Bull Mastiff has been used by law enforcement, military, and private owners as guard dogs.

 males measure between 25 and 27 inches and females from 24 to 26 inches.